Social enterprise and impact investing events in 2026 and beyond

 11 February 2026

-Beacon Forum
+Beacon Philanthropy and Impact Forum

 What: Event exploring impact-led finance.
-Organisers think tank NPC aim to break down silos between philanthropy and impact-led finance and find ways to release funding for people, planet and an equitable economic future..
+Organisers think tank NPC aim to break down silos between philanthropy and impact-led finance and find ways to release funding for people, planet and an equitable economic future.

 Who: Philanthropists, impact investors, philanthropy sector leaders, sustainable finance professionals, charity leaders, policy makers, academics, think tanks, regulators and the media.